KirstyWright/csj_discord/readme.md

-# Kugutsumen Discord bot
+# CSJ Discord bot
-Simple bot which runs on the Kugutsumen Discord server.
+Simple bot which runs on the CSJ Discord server.

 ### Prerequisites